 Step 1: Click the Start button on the taskbar.

-Step 2: Click the Settings icon (it looks like a gear).
+Step 2: Click the Settings icon (the gear icon).

-Step 3: In the Settings window, select Privacy & security from the left sidebar.
+Step 3: Select Privacy & security from the left sidebar.

 Step 4: Scroll down and click Microphone under the App permissions section.